 Rubin Postaer & Associates, generally known as RPA, is California's biggest privately owned agency, still fiercely independent despite the widespread consolidation within the industry.
-Larry Postaer and Gerry Rubin say they want to keep it that way, and so does their client Honda, their biggest account by far, and a loyal supporter since the agency launched in 1986.
+Founders Larry Postaer and Gerry Rubin say they want to keep it that way, and so does their client Honda, their biggest account by far, and a loyal supporter since the agency launched in 1986.
 Until 2012 that is.
 At the end of the year, Honda called a review of the account, presenting RPA with a major challenge to its future.
 There was a huge sigh of relief no doubt when RPA was reappointed to most - though not all - of the business in early 2013.
-Gerry Rubin and Larry Postaer, both now in their 70s, remain co-chairman of the agency, but no longer have executive roles.
+Rubin and Postaer, both now in their 70s, remain co-chairman of the agency, but no longer have executive roles.
 Bill Hagelstein is president & CEO, with Joe Baratelli as EVP & chief creative officer.
-The main agency is still in Santa Monica, but there are seven field offices spread across the US handling regional creative and media.
+The main agency is still in Santa Monica, but there are seven field offices spread across the US handling regional creative and media, mostly for Honda.
 RPA is probably best known for its TV advertising - it is regularly one of the single most prolific agencies during each year's Super Bowl ad blitz - but also offers all other services under its own roof, including digital, social and media.
-AdAge estimated revenues of $132m in 2018.
+AdAge estimated revenues of $131m in 2020.

 Which clients does RPA handle?
 Find out more from the Adbrands Account Assignments database